Understanding the Apache access log: how to view, locate, and analyze | Sumo Logic

 Back to blog results

-As mentioned above, the Apache access log is one of several log files produced by an Apache HTTP server.
-This particular log file is responsible for recording data for all requests processed by the Apache server.
-So if an individual visits a webpage on your site, the access log file will contain details regarding this event.
+As mentioned above, the Apache access log file is one of several log files an Apache web server produces.
+This particular log file records data for all requests processed by the Apache server.
+So, if an individual visits a webpage on your site, the access log file will contain details regarding this event.

-The location of the Apache access logs is dependent upon the system on which the Apache HTTP server is running.
-The majority of Apache HTTP server instances run on Linux distributions.
-So, for the purposes of this article, we will stick to detailing where the Apache access logs can be found on a Linux machine.
+The location of the Apache access logs depends on the system running the Apache HTTP server.
+As most Apache server instances run on Linux distributions, let’s focus on locating Apache access logs on a Linux machine.

-On the Ubuntu Linux distribution, for example, access log records will be written to the following location by default:
+On the Ubuntu Linux distribution, for example, access log records are written to the following location by default:

 /var/log/apache2/access.log

-The default location may vary slightly on other Linux distributions, but you will not have to look very far in most cases.
-Ultimately, the location and format (more on this later) of the access logs are defined by a CustomLog directive which can be viewed and modified within your Apache HTTP server configuration.
+The default location may vary slightly on other Linux distributions, but you won’t have to look very far in most cases.
+Ultimately, the log location and format (more on this later) of the access logs are defined by a CustomLog directive, which can be viewed and modified within your Apache HTTP server configuration.

-Now that you know what Apache access logs are and where they can be found, we can explain how to interpret the entries so that your development team and other IT personnel can make good use of them.
+Now that you know what Apache access logs are and where they can be found, you’re ready to interpret the entries so your development team and other IT personnel can make the most of them.

 Common Log Format

-The Common Log Format is a standardized text file format used by various web servers in generating server log files.
+The Common Log Format is a standardized text file format used by various web servers to generate server log files.
 With an Apache HTTP server, the Common Log Format can be used to produce access logs that are straightforward enough for developers and administrators to read.
-In addition, as it is a standardized format in use by multiple web servers, CLF-formatted log files can be easily used by many log analysis platforms.
+In addition, as it is a standardized format used by multiple web servers, CLF-formatted log files can be easily used by many log analysis platforms.

-An access log record written in the Common Log Format will look something like this:
+A sample access log record written in the Common Log Format will look like this:

 127.0.0.1 - Scott [10/Dec/2019:13:55:36 -0700] "GET /server-status HTTP/1.1" 200 2326

-• The hyphen defining the second field in the log file is the identity of the client.
-This field is often returned as a hyphen and Apache’s HTTP server documentation recommends that this particular field not be relied upon except in the case of a controlled internal network.
+• Hyphen: The identity of the client.
+This field is often returned as a hyphen, and Apache’s HTTP server documentation recommends that this particular field not be relied upon except in the case of a controlled internal network.

 Combined Log Format

-Another format that is often used with Apache access logs is the Combined Log Format.
-This format is very similar to the Common Log Format but contains a few extra fields to provide more information for use in analysis and debugging operations.
-An access log record that is recorded in the Combined Log Format looks something like this:
+Another format often used with Apache access logs is the Combined Log Format.
+This format is similar to the Common Log Format but contains a few extra fields to provide more information for log analysis and debugging operations.
+An access log record that is recorded in the Combined Log Format looks like:

 127.0.0.1 - Scott [10/Dec/2019:13:55:36 -0700] "GET /server-status HTTP/1.1" 200 2326 "http://localhost/" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/78.0.3904.108 Safari/537.36"